TaygaHoshi/tt-project/Classes/Scout.md

 ## Scout Branches
 #TODO

-## Exploiting
+## Combat Training
-Your damaging weapon attacks gain bonus damage equal to 5 plus half of your strength aptitude against foes who are either:
-1. flanked,
-2. prone,
-3. suffering from a debilitating status effect, or
-4. in lower terrain compared to you.
+As a Scout, you can use both simple and advanced combat techniques.

 ## Improvised Aid
-You can spend 2 energy to tend to a willing creature you can touch as a rapid action, with whatever is available near you.
-You cure a debilitating or a harmful status effect of your choosing.
-Curing a status effect with this way also grants 5 temporary health for 1 round.
+You can spend 1 energy to tend to a willing creature you can touch as an action, with whatever is available near you.
+You cure a debilitating or a harmful status effect of your choosing, and then grant 5 temporary health for 1 round.
+This ability counts as a combat technique.

+## Versatile Reflexes
+#TODO

+## Resourcefulness
+Before using improvised aid, you can spend an additional point of energy to gain one of the following benefits:
+1. *Practical Thinking:* You can use improvised aid as a rapid action.
+2. *Bandage:* Cure an additional status effect, and grant (5+POW/2) temporary health for (1+DEX/2) rounds instead.
+3. *Rebound:* This ally's next damaging ability done within (1+DEX/2) rounds gains a +5 bonus to its damage.

 ## Survival Training
-Choose one of the following abilities.
-You gain that ability against attacks from exploitable foes:
-1. *Improved Reflexes*: You have a +1 bonus to Parry, Evasion and Reflection.
+Gain a +1 bonus to a minor or lower resistance of your choosing.
+As a rapid action, you can move this bonus to any resistance of a creature you can touch for 1 round.

+## Skillful Scout
-2. *Strong Will:* You have a +1 bonus to Constitution, Favor and Willpower.
+You gain a +2 bonus to 2 different common skills of your choosing.